xasos/xasos.github.io/README.md

 Niraj Pant
 ================

-This is my personal Website.
+This is my personal website.
 Available at http://nirajpant.co.